canonical/vanilla-framework/templates/docs/patterns/segmented-control.md

   title: Segmented control | Components
 ---

-# Tab buttons
+# Segmented control

 <hr>

-Tab buttons can be used in two ways:
+Segmented control can be used in two ways:

-**Secondary tabs:** if the page already has a set of primary tabs used as navigation, these can be used as a sub-navigation of those primary tabs.
+**Secondary tabs:** if the page already has a set of primary tabs used as navigation, this can be used as a sub-navigation of those primary tabs.

 **View switcher:** in the case of a page in which the same piece of content is shown in more than one format, this component can be used as a switcher between the different views.